microsoft/sarif-tutorials/docs/2-Basics.md

 ![A SARIF viewer displays rule metadata for a result](../images/rule-metadata-for-a-result.png)

+Note the presence of a `ruleIndex` property in the `result` object in the example.
+In the same way that `result.locations[0].physicalLocation.artifactLocation.index` provides a link between a result and the artifact it was found in, `result.ruleIndex` provides the link between a result and the metadata for the rule that was violated.
+The link can't be made through `result.ruleId` because some tools use the same identifier for distinct rules, each with their own metadata.

 Rule metadata is optional.
 An analysis tool can choose not to include it at all, to include metadata for only those rules that are relevant to the results,